sstadt/character-tracker/README.md

 ## classes

 Classes can be configured in the `config/classes.js` file, the array of classes can be accessed in the back code via 'sails.config.classes`.
 There are examples of how to access them on the front end in `site.js`, and on the back end in `views/tracker/index.ejs`.
+I've also added preliminary controller logic for the basic crud queries, so we can start in on the ko stuff immediately.

 * +2 to key statistic - str, dex, vit, int
 * +1 key statistic - str, dex, vit, int